cockpit-project/cockpit/containers/ws/README.md

     # podman container runlabel RUN cockpit/ws

+The container will be named "ws" by default.
+You can use the `--name` option to assign a different name.

-And then use your web browser to log into port 9090 on your host IP address as usual.
+Then use your web browser to log into port 9090 on your host IP address as usual.

 # Cockpit Web Service Container on Atomic